 Synchronize CRM, SMM, email drips, and major client-facing marketing activities.
 Think of Salesforce, Basecamp, Trello, and others.

 Produce engaging content and perform multiplatform scheduled publications.
 Think of Elink.io, CoSchedule, Zapier, and others.

 - “All-in-one” lead’s nurturing software

-Create custom segments, score leads, and launch different campaigns through a single “control center”.
-The most popular programs: Nutshell, Leadboxer, HubSpot, and others.
+Create custom segments, score leads, and launch campaigns through a single “control center.”
+The most popular programs are Nutshell, Leadboxer, HubSpot, and others.

-If executed accurately, marketing automation will bring a number of perks to your company.
+If executed accurately, marketing automation will bring several perks to your company.
 To name the TOP-3 – better content targeting, customer experience, and leads’ quality.

-Scaling of best-performing approaches will turn into increased marketing ROI, teams’ productivity, and strategic goals completion.
+Scaling of best-performing approaches will turn into increased marketing ROI, teams’ productivity, and strategic goal completion.
 Other principal advantages include:

-Despite marketing automation seems challenging, investing in software, personnel, and processes advancement will unmistakably pay off.
-Even though you may not encounter total perks from the very beginning, with business enlargement and increasing demand for a company’s products, the advantages from self-adjusting sales and marketing actions will be more and more clear.
+Despite marketing automation seeming challenging, investing in software, personnel, and process advancement will pay off.
+Even though you may not encounter real perks from the beginning, with business enlargement and increasing demand for a company’s products, the advantages of self-adjusting sales and marketing actions will be clearer.